microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 user leave `window.applicationTheme` set to `system`, it's entirely likely that they would like the rest of their colors to automatically update to match.

-[TODO!]: # We should certainly have a plan for this in mind before accepting this spec.

-_Terrible ideas_:
-* allow the user to set different themes for different OS themes.
-Something like `"theme": { "light": "My Light Theme", "dark": "My Dark Theme" }`
-  - This design might complicate the "let `theme` be an object" as mentioned in Future considerations.
+To address this, we'll allow the window-level `theme` property to not only allow a string for a name-based lookup in the list of themes, but als an object.
+That object will accept two properties: `light` and `dark`.
+Each of these accepts a string representing the name of a theme to use for that specific OS theme.
+These strings will default to `"light"` and `"dark"` respectively.

-* Allow the user to set their own brushes as part of a theme?
-So like,
+Also considered: allow the user to set their own brushes as part of a theme, like:
 ```jsonc
 {
     "name": "My theme aware theme",